Public Speaking for Research

 Learning objectives

-their knowledge of fundamental public speaking techniques
+• Their knowledge of fundamental public speaking techniques.

-their ability to organize and plan their presentation, taking into account the context and defining goals and methods according to the format and type of audience.
+• The ability to organize and plan their presentation, considering the context and defining objectives and methods based on the format and type of audience.

 Course contents

-Icebreaker
+• Icebreaker

 Assessment method: Presentations (e.g., elevator pitch) shared in class